rekalogika/rekapager/README.md

 ![last page](https://rekalogika.dev/rekapager/last-without-count.png)

-Negatives page numbers shown above indicate page numbers from the end.
+Negative page numbers shown above indicate the page numbers from the end.
 The last page is -1, the second to last is -2, and so on.
 It is done this way because by default the pager does not fetch the total count from the underlying data, which is another common performance issue involving pagination.

 The pager can work without knowing the total count, but if the count is available, the pager will use it: